 I Liheslatura further finds the impact of the EITC mandate on Guam continues to grow and become increasingly convoluted.
 Since certain Compacts of Free Association and their predecessor agreements have been in place since the late 1980s, there are succeeding generations of original FAS citizens that who are born on Guam and are not considered FAS citizens.
-Under federal law, any parent regardless of citizenship who gives birth to a child in the United States may opt for citizens who are children of FAS citizens are not calculated in Compact Impact costs.
+Under federal law, any parent regardless of citizenship who gives birth to a child in the United States may opt for that child to be a United States citizen.
+Public Assistance programs for U.S. citizens who are children of FAS citizens are not calculated in Compact Impact costs.
 Further, many of these children of FAS citizens may be reaching the age where they may be eligible for EITC payments from the Government of Guam.